curityio/kubernetes-training/3-curity-identity-server/README.md

 172.20.0.5 admin.testcluster.example login.testcluster.example
 ```

+The Helm deployment subsitutes environment variables for placeholders like `#{PARAMETER}` in XML configuration files.\
+The deployment also supplies sensitive values like keys as cryptographically protected environment variables.\
+The [Configuration as Code](https://curity.io/resources/learn/gitops-configuration-management/) tutorial explains the techniques.

 ## Create a Test User Account

-Next, sign into the Admin UI with these details:
+You can sign into the Admin UI for a full administration experience that an identity team might use:

 ```text
 URL: https://admin.testcluster.example/admin